nickswalker/nickwalker.us/pages/energy_gels.md

 If you're using dry ingredients, use [maltodextrin](#maltodextrin).
 If you aren't, brown rice syrup is useful as a glucose source because it contains so little fructose, unlike the other viscous ingredients.

 {% include article_image.html img="/assets/projects/energy-gels/whole-foods-lay.webp" caption="Brown rice syrup, honey, salt and molasses gel prep.
-The hydroflask cap is hard to twist open and closed so I don't recommend it."%}
+The hydroflask twist-cap is hard to open and close, so I don't recommend it.
+June 2020."%}

 ### How many carbs per hour?